 Oh man, it’s quite a pc case to see.
 As in my last Gaming PC video I’ve used one of the most minimalistic style and quite an awesome case for around 70 bucks.
 And that is non-other than NZXT H510.

 It features a tempered glass side panel, USB type-c front-panel connector and tons of additional features, so get ready, steady, go.

 Recently I was building $1000 Gaming PC.
 And it was quite a challenge to pick a good-looking, quality PC case that is available in my country and would fit a budget.

 And to my surprise, despite being one of the most wanted cases, NZXT H510 was and is relatively available everywhere.
 Good job NZXT!

-In general, the case is very clean and minimalistic with a black and white colour scheme.
-You can also get a fully black one or a black with a red accent.
+In general, the case is very clean and minimalistic with a black and white color scheme.
+You can also get a fully black one or a black one with a red accent.

 So, we have a tempered glass side panel with quite an awesome mounting.
 It’s just one thumbscrew at the back of the case that secures this side panel.
 As well as two plugs that keep this panel in place.